pypa/pipx/docs/contributing.md

 ```

 !!! tip
-    You can running a specific unit test by passing arguments to pytest, the test runner pipx uses:
+    You can run a specific unit test by passing arguments to pytest, the test runner pipx uses:

     ```
     nox -s tests-3.8 -- -k EXPRESSION
     ```

-    Expression can be a test name, such as
+    `EXPRESSION` can be a test name, such as

     ```
     nox -s tests-3.8 -- -k test_uninstall